EOGrady21/QSEA/README.md

 - flags should be factors not continuous vars
 - horizontal scroll on data table or wrap text for qc test failures
 - add sample ID or dis sample key value to data table
+- save qc logs to a subfolder outside of version control?
+- in code TODOs
+- add custom thresholding to only run specific variables through specific QC tests
+-